 - Your competitors

 Using a Twitter client like Tweetdeck, you can easily create separate timelines for your lists.
 This helps you distinguish the most interesting people for your business from the crowd so you can pay extra attention to what they say.

 Step 9: Finding local customers to engage with

 The last item we want to focus on for you and your business is finding local customers to engage with.
-A lot of time, the internet focuses on the entire world, you can engage with people on the other side of the globe.
-And even though that is true, one of the strengths of Twitter is also the ability to focus on the things happening in your neighbourhood.
+A lot of time, the internet focuses on the entire world, and you can engage with people on the other side of the globe.
+And even though that is true, one of the strengths of Twitter is also the ability to focus on the things happening in your neighborhood.

 Not all businesses are operating on a global scale, and those people are local to local customers.
 Twitter is there to help you find potential customers who live and work near your business.

 Use these search results to find people who could be potential customers.
-You can follow them or add them to your potential local customer’s lists.
+You can follow them or add them to your potential local customer lists.
 It is the first step, so you can start engaging with them and building those relationships.